formlio/forml/doc/DRAFT.md

 --------------------

 Fundamental aspect of the lifecycle is pipeline state transition occurring during _train_ and _tune_ stages.
-Each of these transitions produces a new _Instance_.
+Each of these transitions produces a new _Generation_.
+Generations based on same build belong to one _Lineage_.

-Instances are distinguished by their incremental version numbers.
-Since Artifacts themselves are versioned (incremented by every _build_), the instance version number consists of `<artifact (build) version>.<instance (transition) version>`.
+Both Lineages and Generations are distinguished by their incremental version numbers establishing a pipeline versioning schema of `<lineage version>.<generation version>`.

-Particular _Runtime_ implementations need to provide a mechanism for Instance persistence - some kind of repository that allows publishing, locating and fetching these instances.
+Particular _Runtime_ implementations need to provide a mechanism for Generation persistence - some kind of repository that allows publishing, locating and fetching these instances.

-Physical format of an Instance is again Runtime-specific but on the abstract level it needs to carry:

-* project reference
-* artifact (build) version
-* instance (transition) version
-* training history:
-    * last training timestamp
-    * last trained data ordinal number (ie time)
-* tuning history (last tune timestamp)
-* all state information

-Since the format used for Instance persistence is Runtime-specific, an Instance produced by particular Runtime might not be compatible with another Runtime.

 Runtime